EACH BOTANICAL IS CAREFULLY SELECTED AND BALANCED

 The source of the quinine that makes tonic water, tonic water.
-Cinchona bark originates from Guatemala, and was prized for its purported anti-malarial properties (spoiler alert: it doesn't actually have any) and exported all over the world.
+Cinchona bark originates from Guatemala, and was prized for its purported anti-malarial properties, and exported all over the world.
 The extreme bitterness of the quinine was countered with sweetness of sugar, and in true colonial style then mixed with gin - what a sophisticated way to look after your health!

 Cinchona became difficult to source during the war years, and synthetic quinine came into use.
 The major commercial manufacturers still use synthetics and tend to over-sweeten the tonic water.
 We only use the true bark and extract alkaloids the traditional way.

 We all know the joy of ginger.
 There's no better experience than the day we make our hibiscus and fresh ginger tonic, the preparation of the ginger fills the kitchen with freshness and richness.
 A tropical root, ginger grows all around the the tropical pacific, and is a great compliment to hibiscus, which is native to the same areas.
 We only use fresh, whole ginger and prepare our tonic specially so the ginger gives an extra bite to the mix.

 Made from the chamomile flower, this is drunk as a herbal tea.
 Most commonly known for its calming qualities, chamomile is drunk before bedtime to aid with sleep.
 A type of daisy, the flower has been used medicinally in Europe for thousands of years.
 The two most common varieties are German and Roman.